 Maud's children grew up with a firm sense of the value and importance of the arts, and it is from the activities of her youngest son Raymond that our project emerges.

 Raymond Russell (1922-1964) - a talented musician - was an avid collector and, despite his tragically short life, managed to amass one of the world’s most important and influential collections of historic keyboard instruments.
-Although it is not clear which of those instruments he ever kept at Mottisfont, Maud’s evident passion for collecting, her meticulous organisation and eye for detail and own interest in music pervade the house.
-One of the famous trompe l’oeil panels in the Whistler room consists of an ornate group of historic musical instruments – including two types of keyboard.
-Rex Whistler undertook this work at the time Raymond was being home tutored.
-As a budding historical keyboard instrument enthusiast, Raymond may have had some influence on what was being painted.
+Although much of his childhood and early adulthood was spent in education and military service away from home, Raymond kept keyboard instruments at Mottisfont: a Dolmetsch harpsichord and clavichord, and possibly a Pleyel harpsichord that he undoubtedly owned.
+Until recently there were few clues to this musical heritage at Mottisfont.
+One exception, however, is evident in the famous trompe l’oeil panels in the Whistler room.
+The trophy dedicated to music consists of an ornate group of historic musical instruments – including two types of keyboard.
+Rex Whistler undertook this work at a time when Raymond was being home tutored; as a budding historical keyboard instrument enthusiast, Raymond may have had some influence on what was being painted.
 After Raymond’s death, at the age of only 41, Maud donated his keyboard instrument collection to the University of Edinburgh (in continuation of a process that Raymond had initiated).
 She retained two of Raymond’s most prized harpsichords for some time, perhaps as a poignant memento of Raymond’s life.
 At least one of these instruments was housed at Mottisfont for several years, attracting the interest of some of the country's most notable keyboard instrument makers and restorers.
 Alongside his collecting, Raymond’s activities as an advocate for the harpsichord had far reaching effects on the 20th-century history of the instrument.

 RESEARCH - THE MAKING OF THE MODERN HARPSICHORD